 The “Dying Christ”

 So, let’s begin with the Cross and forgiveness.
 Obviously, the first things we need in redemption are Forgiveness and Reconciliation to God.
-Forgiveness is the only thing that will allow us to escape the consequences attached to the sin attitude of self-sufficiency.
+Forgiveness is the only thing that will allow us to escape the consequences attached to that essential sin motive of self-sufficiency.

 Christ secures this forgiveness and heals the rift in our relationship with God by His death on the Cross.
-His death on the Cross is essentially Jesus stepping into our place, at the moment we truly repent of our self-will, to spare us the punishment that has always been assigned to this intention of self-determination.
-In spite of what Satan may have told the first couple, and even whispered in our own ear from time to time, there are always consequences to the self-determined approach to life as we have already noted.
+His death on the Cross is essentially Jesus stepping into our place, at the moment we truly consciously repent of our self-willed approach to life, to spare us the punishment that has always been assigned to this intention of self-determination.
+In spite of what Satan may have told the first couple, and even whispered in our own ear from time to time, there are always consequences to the self-determined life-approach as we have already noted.
 (Ref.
 Gen. 2:16-17 // Eph.
 2: 13 - 18)

-So, in a true embrace of the Lordship of Christ, when an individual makes a conscious decision for faith, a decision bow before the Lordship of Christ and renounce their belief in The Great Lie of self-sufficiency.
-Christ then becomes their personal Savior.
-And, for Christ's sake, God then forgives their previous arrogance - without punishment.
-The reason being, Christ has already taken their punishment on Himself by His Cross, thus satisfying God's sense of justice.
+So, in a true embrace of the Lordship of Christ, when an individual makes a conscious decision to bow before the Lordship of Christ, rejecting the great lie of self-sufficiency, Christ then becomes their personal Savior.
+And, for Christ's sake, God then forgives that previous arrogance - without punishment.
+The reason being, Christ has already taken their punishment on Himself by His Cross, thus satisfying God’s sense of justice.
 (Ref.
 Rom.
 6:23)

 Something else also happens at this point as a direct benefit of Christ’s death on the Cross.
 We are assigned a personal righteousness.
-That's right, it's just assigned to us because the death of Christ absolves us of all guiltiness.
+That’s right, this righteousness is just ascribed to us because the death of Christ immediately absolves us of all guiltiness before God.

-But, here is what the Cross does not provide.
-It does not provide a “fix” for that problem hidden deep within our core being, on the subconscious level of our mind.
-But, as mentioned, it is really there, in those deep recesses of our mental makeup, that the root cause of our broken relationship still lies.
+But, here is what the Cross does not directly fix.
+It does not provide a fix for that root cause of our brokenness hidden deep within our core being, on the subconscious level.
+But, as mentioned, it is in those deeper recesses of our character essence that the root of our brokenness still lies.